AGolz/Born2beRoot/README.md

 In my assignment, my extended partition had to be encrypted, for this I used LUKS.

 ### LUKS: Linux Unified Key Setup
-LUKS, or Linux Unified Key Setup, is a disk encryption specification that provides a platform-independent standard on-disk format for use in various tools.
+__LUKS__, or __Linux Unified Key Setup__, is a disk encryption specification that provides a platform-independent standard on-disk format for use in various tools.
 This not only facilitates compatibility and interoperability among different systems but also provides secure management of multiple user passwords.

 LUKS encrypts entire block devices and is thereby well-suited for protecting the contents of mobile devices such as removable storage media or laptop disk drives.
 It was designed to conform to the TKS1 secure key setup scheme and is the standard for disk encryption on Linux systems.